-- outstanding electronic money evidenced by its business plan, subject to any adjustment to the plan having been required by the authority. - 23.
-An electronic money institution may, based on an evaluation by the authority of the institution's risk-management processes, risk loss databases and internal control mechanisms, be required by the authority to hold an amount of own funds which is up to 20% higher or 20% lower than the amount of own funds which would result from the application of the relevant method/s chosen in accordance with paragraph 21. - 24.
+- 23. An electronic money institution may, based on an evaluation by the Authority of the institution's risk-management processes, risk loss databases and internal control mechanisms, be required by the Authority to hold an amount of own funds which is up to 20% higher or 20% lower than the amount of own funds which would result from the application of the relevant method/s chosen in accordance with paragraph 21. - 24.
 Where an electronic money institution belongs to the same group as another electronic money institution, credit institution, financial institution undertaking payment services, investment firm, asset management company or insurance undertaking, it may not make use of multiple elements eligible for own funds.
 This shall also apply where the electronic money institution has a hybrid character and carries out activities other than the issuance of electronic money. - 25.
 The average outstanding electronic money, as defined in paragraph 8 of this Rule, shall be calculated on a monthly basis on the first calendar day of the calendar month.
 For each calendar day of the previous six months, the total amount of financial liabilities (i.e. electronic money in issue) at the end of each calendar day is determined.
 This amount is summed for each calendar day over the period of six months and then divided by the number of calendar days of the six month period.